kwilteam/kwil-db/CONTRIBUTING.md

 ## Issues

-Issues are for reporting bugs, requesting features, requesting repository documentation, or discussing other changes to the kwil-db repository.
+Issues are for reporting bugs, requesting features, requesting repository documentation, or discussing any other changes that can be directly resolved with a pull request to the kwil-db repository.

 For general discussions, or discussions where it is unclear how the discussion would be closed by a pull request, please use the [discussion](https://github.com/kwilteam/kwil-db/discussions) section.